 You will regret it

 Something that a lot of people worry about when getting divorced is that they’ll regret it.
 Right now, you might want to separate from your partner, but you may be worried that in a few months time, you’ll come to regret it and will want them back.
 The thing is, when you’ve got kids, it’s not fair to unsettle them by breaking up with your partner and then getting back together.
 If you’re going to break up, it needs to be for good.
 You can’t keep breaking up and getting back together because it will only cause your children more heartache.
-So, if you’re unsure about whether divorce is the best option, try couple’s therapy and see if you’re able to work out your problems.
+So, if you’re unsure about whether divorce is the best option, try marriage counseling and see if you’re able to work out your problems.
 If you’re not able to work them out, then the chances are that you won’t regret getting divorced.
 You deserve to be happy, and sometimes separating from your partner is the best way to make yourself happy.
 If you have valid reasons for wanting to break up, then the chances are that getting divorced is something that you won’t regret doing.

 It will impact your children’s behavior